Transferring files using the Amazon S3 adapter for data migration to or from Snowball Edge - Amazon Snowball Edge Developer Guide

 Important

 We recommend that you use only one method at a time to read and write data to a local bucket on an Amazon Snowball Edge device.
-Using both the file interface and the Amazon S3 adapter on the same bucket at the same time can result in read/write conflicts.
+Using both the NFS interface and the Amazon S3 adapter on the same bucket at the same time can result in read/write conflicts.

-Amazon Snowball Edge Quotas details the limits.
+Amazon Snowball Edge quotas details the limits.

 Downloading and installing the Amazon CLI version 1.16.14 for use with the Amazon S3 adapter